fritogotlayed/fnStateMachine/DEV_NOTES.md

     * Created [Text] - The datetime this execution was created and thus started
     * Status  [Text] - The status of the state machine.
 [Executing, Succeeded, Failed]
     * Version [Text] - Reference to StateMachineVersion

+* DelayedTask
+    * Id           [Text] - The GUID to identify this execution
+    * InvokeAt     [Text] - The datetime this execution needs to start at or after
+    * Version      [Text] - Reference to StateMachineVersion
+    * PreviousTask [Text] - Reference to StateMachineVersion

 * Task
     * Id        [Text] - The GUID to identify this task